 With the exception of Edeka and SPAR, mainstream retailers price their budget private label below the Lidl level.
 It seems important to them to beat discount retailers on price.
-The average price of Tesco's budget private label Everyday Value in the United Kingdom is a staggering 85% lower than the average price of the branded product.
+The average price of Tesco's budget private label 'Everyday Value' in the United Kingdom is a staggering 85% lower than the average price of the branded product on the products in the survey.

-However, physical product quality shows a different picture.
+However, product quality shows a different picture.
 For all products included in the research, the quality of Lidl products appeared to be the same or better than that of the national brand.
-This was not the case for budget private labels offered by the various mainstream retailers: these appeared of a significantly lower quality than the branded product.
-Again with the exception of Edeka and SPAR.
+This was not the case for budget private labels offered by the various mainstream retailers, again with the exception of Edeka and SPAR.
 The same holds true for packaging for which with the exception of Edeka, a no-frills approach is chosen.

 Over the past few years discount retailers in Europe have accelerated their growth.
 Notably in the United Kingdom Aldi and Lidl are doing well and have shown a 20 to 30 per cent market share increase per annum over the past three years.
-Their market share has increased from 5.5 per cent in 2010 to the current 10 per cent (source: Kantar Worldpanel).
+Their market share has increased from 5.5% in 2010 to the current 10% (source: Kantar Worldpanel).